 Biography

-To read a list of Anoushka Shankar’s accomplishments is to read many life stories in one: masterful sitarist; prolific recording artist with thirteen solo albums to her name; film composer; impassioned activist.
-Anoushka was the youngest and first female recipient of a British House of Commons Shield at the age of eighteen; the first Indian musician to perform live or to serve as presenter at the Grammy Awards with an incredible nine nominations under her belt, and the first Indian woman to be nominated; an Ivor Novello-nominee for her A Suitable Boy soundtrack; an Honorary Member of the Royal Academy of Music; one of the first five female composers to have been added onto the UK A-level music syllabus; and most recently in June 2024, the recipient of an Honorary Degree in Music from Oxford University.
-Celebrating 30 years of stage performance in 2025 with the release of the third chapter of in her trilogy of current mini-albums and the Creative Directorship of Brighton Festival, she is a singular, genre-defying artist known for breaking new ground across realms.
-From global and electronic music to jazz and neo-classical, Anoushka’s commitment to wild experimentation and fresh collaboration knows no bounds.
+To read a list of sitarist and composer Anoushka Shankar’s accomplishments is to read many life stories in one: prolific 11-time Grammy®-nominated recording artist; touring veteran; film composer; artistic curator; published author; impassioned activist.
+Anoushka was the youngest and first female recipient of a British House of Commons Shield at the age of eighteen; an Ivor Novello Award-nominee for her A Suitable Boy soundtrack; an Honorary Member of the Royal Academy of Music; the first Indian musician to perform live or serve as presenter at the Grammy® Awards, and the first Indian woman ever nominated; one of the first five female composers to have been added to the UK A-level music syllabus; and most recently, in June 2024, the recipient of an Honorary Degree in Music from Oxford University.

 Anoushka’s foray into film composition began with the British Film Institute’s restoration of Shiraz, one of the first major Indian silent feature films, later performing the soundtrack live in sync to the film.
 Following that, she co-composed the score to Mira Nair’s A Suitable Boy, creating a sonic portrait of post-partition India that went on to be nominated for Best Television Soundtrack at the Ivor Novello awards.